 Dopamine helps you get motivated and stay focused.

-Low dopamine will have you relying on stimulants like caffeine, nicotine, and sugar to get you through the day, further adding to your stress.
+A low dopamine level will push you to rely on stimulants like caffeine, nicotine, and sugar to get through the day, further adding to your stress.

 Vitamin B3 (niacin) is used in the production of stress hormones, so the body’s supply becomes depleted under stress.

 It’s no coincidence that one of the main causes of chronic inflammation throughout the body is stress.